 Drink her tears from River Congo

 As she asked the previous set of women, she asks these Congolese and Liberian women to drink “tears.”
 In this case they belong to “her.”
 This unnamed and undefined “her” is a representation of all women who have been stepped on and disregarded within their homelands.
-This act will allow the women to “shed inferiority” and grow stronger.
+This act will allow women to “shed inferiority” and grow stronger.

 The last section asks that the “Women of Namibia and South Africa” drink “tears from River Limpopo.”
-This action will result in “liberation” a direct references to the South African apartheid against which the poet, Mhlope, frequently spoke and wrote.
+This action will result in “liberation” a direct reference to the South African apartheid against which the poet, Mhlope, frequently spoke and wrote.

 The final five lines of the poem state that the women of “Africa” are “chained.”
 They need to be liberated.
 This will only happen if they “fight on” and never give up the ground they gain.